-- Thomson’s model failed to explain the scattering of alpha particles.
+- Thomson’s model failed to explain the scattering of alpha particles by thin metal foils

-Although Thomson’s model was not an accurate model to account for the atomic structure, it proved to be the base for the development of other atomic structure models.
+Although Thomson’s model was not an accurate model to account for the atomic structure, it proved to be the base for the development of other atomic models.
+Find the atomic structure pdf here.
 The study of the atom and its structure has paved the way for numerous inventions that have played a significant role in the development of humankind.
-To follow more about atomic models and quantum physics download Byju’s-the learning app.
+To follow more download BYJU’S – the learning app.

 Frequently Asked Questions – FAQs

 It was discarded because he was unable to precisely account for the stability of the atom.
 He proposed that electrons are distributed in the atom in the same way that seeds are distributed in a watermelon or dry fruits are distributed in a Christmas pudding.